July 9, 2024

 • Lavender prefers slightly alkaline soil with good drainage.

-• Heavy clay soil can be improved with sand or gravel to enhance drainage.
+• Heavy clay soil can be improved with sand or gravel to make the drainage better.

 • Purpose

-• For hedges choose varieties that are compact and uniform in growth.
+• For hedges choose varieties that are compact and uniform in the way they grow.

-• Consider the fragrance and flower color that best suits your garden’s appearance or overall feel.
+• Think about the fragrance and flower color that suits your garden’s appearance or overall feel best.

 Preparing the Planting Site